 Pharmacists must know their job.
 We will give you couple of questions targeting your studies, and in later stages of an interview also some practical questions, to see what you remember from your studies, and to consider whether you are ready to do the job.

-For your answer you should pick practical subjects and residency, as it shows that you like the real job of a pharmacist, and that you know what would be expected from you.
+I suggest you speak about practical subjects and your residency (if you went for residency), since it shows that you enjoyed a real job of a pharmacist, and that you know what will be expected from you on a daily basis.

 I really enjoyed the APPE we had to complete.
-I had the chance to try a real job under supervision and I convinced myself once again that this is exactly what I want to do in my life.
-I believe it was a really good preparation for the job.
-And mathematical subjects, especially Calculus, were the toughest for me.
-It took me some time to pass the exam.
-I understood, however, that every subject is important, and I worked hard until I finally passed all the exams.
+I had the chance to do a real job under supervision, and the experience convinced me once again that I want to work as a pharmacist all my life.
+I believe it was a great preparation for the job.
+If I should pick one subject I struggled the most with, I would say Calculus.
+I didn’t even pass the exam for the first time, I had to repeat it.
+But I understood that every subject is important, and I worked hard until I finally passed my exam from Calculus.